 Toppings choice suggestions: Sliced peppers, olives, pepperoni, eggplant, spinach, ricotta, mushrooms, anchovies, hot peppers, zucchini slices, shrimp and all kinds of cheeses you prefer like provolone, fontina, feta whatever your family likes.
 Make the combinations your family loves.

-First I stretch the dough out and use lard it stays in place, of course olive oil is the first choice on the cookie sheet but lard will keep it in the stretch position and rise until its around 1 inch in thickness.
+First I stretch the dough out and use olive oil and flour so it stays in place, of course olive oil is the first choice on the cookie sheet but lard will keep it in the stretch position and rise until its around 1 inch in thickness if you use that instead.
 (Also to eliminate calories stretch it out on parchment paper which is my personal first choice.)
 Either way the taste isn't effected because you will be brushing the dough with olive oil later in the recipe.

 Then cook it at 430 degrees until its light brown on top around 15 minutes.
-In the meantime cook the sausage if you are making it pictured above.
+In the meantime cook the sausage (although the original way is to add it raw first, then the cheese on the dough.
+Bake and add the sauce after its cooked) if you are making it pictured above.
 Much more flavor using the raw version in which again I have heard that is how they make it.
 Set aside cooked sausage in a bowl.
 Remove cooked dough from oven.
-If you prefer a softer crust don't cook it first that's how you get the soggy middles.
+If you prefer a softer crust don't cook it first and that the the way they do it raw dough, that's how you get the soggy middles if you like them.
+I love crispy bottoms pizza.

-They have hot high heated pizza ovens and that makes a huge difference in the crust crispiness.
+They have hot high heated pizza ovens and that makes a huge difference in the crust crispiness that's why I bake mine first also.

 Now preheat oven to 475 degrees.